Rhinoceros 3D Tutorials

 Rhinoceros 3D tutorial

 Hide this button-shape and use "surface-edit tools-untrim" to untrim the hole in the mouse.
-This is a command which is very usefull!
+This is a command which is very useful!

 Rhinoceros 3D tutorial